-This Phase requires funding for parts, build, and tooling (plastic
+This Step requires funding for parts, build, and tooling (plastic

-molds, PWB's, panel graphics, initial regulatory testing, etc.) for a small number of the
+molds, PWB's, panel graphics, initial regulatory compliance testing, etc.) for a small

-product.
+number of the product.
 The product team is expanded to include manufacturing personnel.
-The team creates

-a more detailed specification (and marketing focus group study, financial plans, etc.)
+The team creates a more detailed specification (and marketing focus group study, financial

-Engineering then designs, documents, tools and procures sufficient parts to manufacture
+plans, etc.) Engineering then designs, documents, tools and procures sufficient parts to

-and test a small evaluation build (2 to 5 typical).
-These prototypes may be used for
+manufacture and test a small evaluation build (2 to 5 typical).
+These prototypes may be